Introduction

 Why can't my GP just give me antibiotics for a tooth infection?

 Your GP may prescribe antibiotics if you present with signs of a spreading dental infection, particularly if a dental appointment isn't immediately available.
-However, GPs generally recognise that antibiotics serve as a temporary measure.
+However, GPs generally recognise that antibiotics serve as a temporary measure in these situations.
 The source of a tooth infection lies within the tooth itself, and only dental treatment can address this.
-Your GP will typically advise you to see a dentist as soon as possible for definitive assessment and management.
+Your GP will typically advise you to see a dentist as soon as possible for definitive assessment and management of the underlying dental condition.

 Is root canal treatment painful?

 Modern root canal treatment is carried out under local anaesthesia, which numbs the tooth and surrounding area.
-Many patients report the procedure to be no more uncomfortable than having a standard filling placed.
+Most patients find the procedure no more uncomfortable than having a standard filling placed.
 If you're experiencing significant pain before the procedure, the treatment itself often provides relief by removing the source of infection and inflammation.
+Your dentist will ensure you're comfortable throughout and can discuss sedation options if dental anxiety is a concern.

 Can a tooth infection go away on its own without treatment?

-Acute symptoms of a tooth infection may sometimes subside temporarily, giving the impression that the infection has resolved.
+Acute symptoms of a tooth infection — such as pain and swelling — may sometimes subside temporarily, giving the impression that the infection has resolved.
 However, this typically means the infection has transitioned to a chronic phase rather than disappeared entirely.
-The bacteria and dead tissue remain inside the tooth, and the infection may flare up again or continue to cause silent damage.
+The bacteria and dead tissue remain inside the tooth, and the infection may flare up again in the future or continue to cause damage silently.
 A dental examination is the most reliable way to assess whether an infection has truly resolved.

 What are the alternatives if I don't want root canal treatment?

 If root canal treatment is recommended but you prefer to explore other options, the main alternative is usually tooth extraction — removing the infected tooth entirely.
+This eliminates the source of infection but means losing the natural tooth.
 Your dentist can discuss tooth replacement options such as dental implants, bridges, or dentures if extraction is chosen.
-It is important to have a thorough conversation with your dentist about the benefits and considerations of each option before making a decision.
+It's important to have a thorough conversation with your dentist about the benefits and considerations of each option before making a decision.

 Conclusion